 A large proportion of shipping movements in and around the Orkney Islands are created by ferry traffic.
 A variety of ferries operate daily services throughout the year between Orkney and the Scottish mainland.
 In addition, Orkney Ferries operates numerous daily inter-island services.
 Details of these vessels' scheduled movements can be obtained from:

-John O'Groats Ferries:
+John O'Groats Ferries

 Due to changes in the fishing quota system, offshore fishing vessels are a less common sight in Orkney waters than they have been in the past.
 However, there are numerous smaller inshore fishing vessels operating in and around the islands, often seen trawling for setting creels for crab or lobster.

 Commonly seen vessels in Orkney waters throughout the year include coasters, fish farm service craft, diving support boats and general workboats.
-During the summer months these are joined by passenger liners and pleasure craft of all types.
+During the summer months these are joined by cruise liners and pleasure craft of all types.
 Oil related traffic such as tankers, tugs and pilot or agent launches operate continuously in Scapa Flow.

 Diving Support Boats